 COVID-19 Statement.
 The COVID-19 pandemic has resulted in a public health crisis that is fluid and unpredictable, with financial and economic impacts that cannot be predicted.
 As such, investors are cautioned that the City cannot at this time predict the impacts that the COVID-19 pandemic may have on its operations and finances, property values in the City, and economic activity in the City.
-In addition, the COVID-19 pandemic has limited the City's use of the Leased Property.
-See "THE LEASED PROPERTY."
-For more disclosure regarding the COVID-19 emergency, see "BONDOWNERS' RISKS - COVID-19 Pandemic," and "APPENDIX A - "THE CITY OF SAN JOSE: GEOGRAPHIC, DEMOGRAPHIC, ECONOMIC AND FINANCIAL INFORMATION - MAJOR GENERAL FUND REVENUE SOURCES - COVID-19 Pandemic."
+For more disclosure regarding the COVID-19 emergency, see "BONDOWNERS' RISKS - COVID-19 Pandemic," and "APPENDIX A - THE CITY OF SAN JOSE: GEOGRAPHIC, DEMOGRAPHIC, ECONOMIC AND FINANCIAL INFORMATION - MAJOR GENERAL FUND REVENUE SOURCES - COVID-19 Pandemic."